 - Quick videos to share an agent’s personality or expertise

-Through their social video efforts, Team Pinto has grown their Facebook following to more than more than 1,700 people.
-Many of their Facebook videos have view counts that far exceed their number of followers, with some of their most popular garnering upwards of 55,000 views.
+Through their social video efforts, Team Pinto has grown their Facebook following to more than 1,700 people.
+Many of their Facebook videos have view counts that far exceed their number of followers, with some of their most popular having upwards of 55,000 views.

 Let your happy customers do your bragging for you by having them record short customer testimonial videos.
 Make a habit of asking to film short interviews at the high points in their buying journey—upon offer, upon close, and six months later.